 Alex Parry is a Ph.D. candidate from the Johns Hopkins History of Medicine Department.
 His dissertation concerns the history of domestic accidents—including burns, electrocutions, falls, and choking—from 1900 to 1980.
 His project investigates the “safety work” that experts and families perform to protect American households from harm and the importance of consumer markets to the business of accident prevention.
 More generally, Alex studies how physical, microbial, and chemical risks have become central to the material reality of the home and to its sociocultural representation.
 Before coming to JHU, Alex worked as an English Composition and Technical Writing instructor at the University of Oklahoma.

-Canay Özden-Schilling is an anthropologist of capitalism, technology, and infrastructure.
+Canay Özden-Schilling is an anthropologist of capitalism, technology, and infrastructure, and an assistant professor at the National University of Singapore.
 Her data interests are rooted in her first book project, Economy Electric—an ethnographic study of electricity markets in the United States, which surveys the data-laden and algorithmic devices that mediate expert communities’ relationship with electricity.
 Over the course of the Sawyer Seminar, she hopes to explore how data devices travel across multiple domains of public life and with what consequences.

 Kayoung Kim, Sumin Myung